Regulatory Option 4: Designate Existing Units

 - Receiving site cannot be supported by any additional PHB subsidy

-- PHB staff determines whether proposed development is compatible with program requirements (if determined incompatible, applicant must choose another option)
+- PHB staff determines whether existing building is compatible with program requirements (if determined incompatible, applicant must choose another option)

-- Inclusionary Housing units must be made available as set forth in the Regulatory Agreement (or sending site subject to financial penalty).
+- Affordable units must be made available as set forth in the Regulatory Agreement (or sending site subject to financial penalty).
 Receiving site also subject to Regulatory Agreement.

-*Individual Opportunity map scores can be verified by searching on a property address in PortlandMaps.com and selecting ‘zoning and districts’ under the ‘Permits and Zoning’ section.
+*Individual Opportunity map scores can be verified on PortlandMaps.com.
+Search by property address and select ‘zoning and districts’ under the ‘permits and zoning’.